-Yet another compilation, due for release 9 Sept 2002, this time in Universal's widely-respected Introduction to ... series.
+Yet another compilation, released 9 Sept 2002, this time in Universal's widely-respected Introduction to ... series.
 (Amazon.co.uk were offering this at £7.99 for pre-order on 29 Aug 02).

 A fairly intelligent selection of tracks, trying to cover each of the A&M albums and no more - the crossover tracks with Collection are asterisked.
 Cousins tracks only, mark you (apart from Hudson/Ford's contribution to the title track, which incidentally are wrongly credited to "Round And Round", the track following).
 Missing out "Part Of The Union", which might be seen as a bit odd for this sort of compilation.
 It'll be a nice start though with "New World", for me the archetypal "defining" Strawbs track, and it features a number of the epic longer Strawbs numbers - "Where Is This Dream" (the Wakeman rock version) and "Ghosts" - which perhaps give a better flavour than the shorter songs of Strawbs' classic period.
-Nice also to see "So Shall Our Love Die", till now one of the tracks from Nomadness which hasn't made it onto CD - only three to go chaps and then we'll have the set, one way or another ......
+Nice also to see "So Shall Our Love Die", till now one of the tracks from Nomadness which hadn't then made it onto CD.

 Great photos, a lot of stuff not seen before.
 But, did we need another sampler, coinciding exactly with the release date of Wakeman & Cousins: Hummingbird ?
 Probably not ....